lukeprofits/Monero_Payment_Request_Standard/README.md

 8. [Old Versions](#old-versions)

 ## Introduction
 The Monero Payment Request Standard aims to address the complexities and limitations associated with traditional and existing cryptographic payment methods.
-It facilitates a straightforward and decentralized way to handle both one-time and recurring Monero payments.
+It facilitates a straightforward and decentralized way to handle one-time, recurring, and scheduled Monero payments.

 ## How It Works
 ### For Merchants